microsoft/project-rome/Android/reference documentation/AppServiceRequest.md

 ## Public methods

 ### getMessage
-Retrieves the message sent by the remote app service, consisting of key/value pairs.
+Retrieves the message that was sent, consisting of key/value pairs.

 `public Bundle getMessage()`